kitttn/temptest/Flashing-images.md

 7|UART TX|UART RX |8

 Notes:
-* UART signals are 1.8V logic levels.
+* CAUTION: pins 2-8 are at 1.8V logic levels!
+* Pins 1, 7, and 8 are not required for SPI programming and should be left unconnected.